cncf/tag-security/governance/process.md

 # Proposals, projects, and team

-In addition to the TOC driven activities of the SIG, members may propose projects or streams work that are of interest and importance to the community.
+In addition to the TOC driven activities of the SIG, members may propose projects or streams work that are in alignment with the charter of the group and of interest and importance to the community.

 These proposals may be converted to a project with a defined set of deliverables or a team to focus on a larger stream of work that may involve one or more projects and activities.